Skip to content

 methane leaks throughout the city!

-Gas stoves release the same pollution as an idling car!
+Gas stoves release the same level of pollution as an idling car!

 Living in a home with a gas stove increases a child’s risk of having asthma by

-Our Two-Pronged Approach To Electrification in the District
+Our Three-Pronged Approach To Electrification in the District

-Eight Councilmembers recently introduced the “Healthy Homes and Residential Electrification Amendment Act of 2023.”
-This is a great bill that would support allow up to 30,000 low- and moderate-income households to remove harmful methane burning appliances from their homes.
+In 2023, eight Councilmembers introduced the “Healthy Homes and Residential Electrification Amendment Act of 2023.”
+This bill that would support up to 30,000 low- and moderate-income households to remove harmful methane burning appliances from their homes.
+In May 2024, the bill successfully passed!
+Now we need to make sure the mayor’s budget funds it.

 EXPLORE THE BENEFITS OF ELECTRIFICATION